 What is your advice for someone who is thinking about switching into the tech industry or becoming a developer?

 If you find that you're thinking about making a switch into any new career, I would suggest first making sure you're moving into that career for the right reasons.
 It can't be just about office perks or a better salary.
 Before becoming a web developer I worked in marketing and struggled with not feeling challenged by my position.
-Web development requires a penchant for problem solving, and a strong resourcefulness - two skills that I had enjoyed in the past, but was not getting a change to utilize in my position.
+Web development requires a penchant for problem solving, and a strong resourcefulness - two skills that I had enjoyed in the past, but was not getting a chance to utilize in my position.
 Prior to HackerYou I spent a year learning on my own and through Ladies Learning Code workshops.
 The more I learned, the more I wanted to learn.
 That lead me to realize that I could make this could be a satisfying, successful career.
 I would encourage others to spend some time talking with developers in the community, and participating in workshops to make sure it's the right change for them.
-Want to learn to code with Jenny?
-Start your application today.
-Want to learn more about learning part-time?
-RSVP for our info session on May 9th.